LispCookbook/cl-cookbook/websockets.md

 web server for Common Lisp.
 I have used both and I find them to be wonderful.

-Today, however, you will be using the equally excellent [websocket-driver](https://github.com/fukamachi/websocket-driver) to build a Websocket server with [Clack](https://github.com/fukamachi/clack).
+Today, however, you will be using the equally excellent [websocket-driver](https://github.com/fukamachi/websocket-driver) to build a WebSocket server with [Clack](https://github.com/fukamachi/clack).
 The Common Lisp web development community has expressed a slight prefernce for the Clack ecosystem because it provides a uniform interface to a variety of backends, including Hunchentoot.
 That is, with Clack, you can pick and choose the backend you prefer.

-In what follows, you will build a one-room chat server and connect to it from a web browser.
-The tutorial is written so that you can enter the code into your REPL as you go.
-The full code listing is repeated on the end.
+In what follows, you will build a simple chat server and connect to it from a web browser.
+The tutorial is written so that you can enter the code into your REPL as you go, but in case you miss something, the full code listing can be found at the end.

 As a first step, you should load the needed libraries via quicklisp: